We all want the best for our pets because we love them so much and they make our lives better.

 Pet parents often will go for extra long walks (40%), provide extra treats (57%), massages and belly rubs (48%) and attention if they feel the need to “make it up” to their animal.

-Vetster’s Medical Director, Dr. Sarah Machell gave this advice, "Remember that guilt is a normal human emotion and that if you reframe your feelings around love and care, you’ll be able to set healthy boundaries, training, and routine with your animals.
+Vetster’s VP of Medical Operations and Medical Director, Dr. Sarah Machell gave this advice, "Remember that guilt is a normal human emotion and that if you re-frame your feelings around love and care, you’ll be able to set healthy boundaries, training, and routine with your animals.
 Be mindful of overloading treats and relaxing on your training to compensate.
 It’s beneficial to your animals to keep the rules in place so they aren’t confused about how you’d like them to behave."

 Turns out, pet parents wish they could do more for their pet’s health.